Julius H. Barnes Points Trophy

-The USRA continues to award a "Sulgar-Barnes Men's Points Trophy" at their National Championships Regatta to the club with the most points in men's events.
-The scoring system used by the USRA for the Sulgar-Barnes trophy and other points trophies is as follows.
+The USRA continues to award a "Sulger-Barnes Men's Points Trophy" at their National Championships Regatta to the club with the most points in men's events.
+The scoring system used by the USRA for the Sulger-Barnes trophy and other points trophies is as follows.
 Identical or similar systems, often referred to as "Barnes scoring," are used in many American regattas.